jina-ai/jina/docs/how-to/docker-compose.md

 (docker-compose)=
-# How to deploy Jina with Docker Compose
+# How to run Jina with Docker Compose

 Jina is a cloud native neural search framework.
-Therefore, one of the simplest ways of either prototyping or serving in production is to deploy your `Flow` with `docker-compose`.
+Therefore, one of the simplest ways of either prototyping or serving in production is to run your `Flow` with `docker-compose`.

 A `Flow` is composed of `Executors` which run Python code defined to operate on `DocumentArray`.
 These `Executors` will live in different runtimes depending on how you want to deploy